styblope/iib-icp-demo/globalcache/README.md

 Customize `policy_two_brokers_ha.xml` by changing FQDN names (`hostname -f`) of the nodes and port ranges.

-Create configmap with sample 2 brokers policy XML file
+In k8s, you may create a configmap with sample 2 brokers policy XML file like this:

     kubectl create configmap iib-globalcache-policy --from-file=globalcache_policy.xml=policy_two_brokers_ha.xml

-Modify the policy file so that it uses 3 brokers and splits the cache continers evenly among all three nodes while using the first 2 nodes as catalog servers.
-Scale up the iib statefulset to 3 replicas.

-     kubectl create configmap iib-globalcache-policy --from-file=globalcache_policy.xml=policy_three_brokers_ha.xml

-     kubectl scale statefulset iib-globalcache --replicas=3

 ## Verify cache placement